aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-features/what-document-features-are-supported/supported-features-on-document-load/load-in-the-microsoft-word-document-97-2003-document-doc-dot-format/drawing-object-features-supported-on-doc-import/_index.md

 BMP is the exception and is supported by Microsoft Word.
 However, since a BMP stored in memory is often very large it too is converted to PNG to save memory.

-Note that PNG is a lossless compression format, so there is no degregration of image quality using the above techniques.
+Note that PNG is a lossless compression format, so there is no degradation of image quality using the above techniques.

 If you are using Aspose.Words for Java you may need to ensure that you have the appropriate JAI image libraries installed in order for Aspose.Words to convert GIF, TIFF and BMP formats to PNG.
-If the required functionality is missing you may recieve a "Image type not supported" exception.
+If the required functionality is missing you may receive a "Image type not supported" exception.

 See the following links in the documentation for further information: